s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 # Formats for Encoding Data
 The translation from the in-memory representation to a byte sequence is called encoding (also known as serialization or marshalling), and the reverse is called decoding (parsing, deserialization, unmarshalling).

+> Serialization is unfortunately also used in the context of transactions (see Chapter 7), with a completely different meaning.

+## Language-Specific Formats